ramanatmv/Vita_web/README.md

 - Built with passion for social impact
 - Inspired by the need to bridge technology and opportunity gaps
-- Special thanks to all NGO partners and contributors
+- Special thanks to all Social Enterprise partners and contributors

 ## 📊 Performance Metrics